Peter0x44/Offline-Flash-Games/README.md

 # Steve's Offline Flash Games
 Offline Flash Games that can work offline and never be blocked, for use during those boring times at school or work but also useful for times where there is no internet.
 View the [Online Demo](https://steve-tech.github.io/Offline-Flash-Games/index.html).

+**Note:** This repository now uses [Ruffle](https://ruffle.rs/), a Flash Player emulator written in Rust, which allows these games to run in modern browsers without requiring the deprecated Adobe Flash Player plugin.
 ## Games
  - 2048
  - Chess 3